 I'm trying to run an Amazon SageMaker notebook instance with the Sparkmagic (PySpark) kernel.
-I used pip to install the Python libraries, but I get this error: "ModuleNotFoundError: No module named my_module_name."
-What do I do to resolve this error?
+I used pip to install the Python libraries, but I get the following error: "ModuleNotFoundError: No module named my_module_name."

 When you use pip to install the Python library on the notebook instance, the library is available only to the local notebook instance.
 To resolve the ModuleNotFoundError, install the library on the AWS Glue development endpoint or on each node of the EMR cluster.

 Note: If the code that uses the library doesn't need much computing power (for example, viewing results), you can use local mode ( %%local) to run the cell on the local notebook instance only.
 When you do this, you don't have to install the library on the remote cluster or development endpoint.

 To install libraries on a remote AWS Glue development endpoint, see Loading Python libraries in a development endpoint.